Allison Crowe: Recording

 Crowe released an album of new songs titled Heavy Graces on October 15, 2013.
 Songbook, a 22-track, career-spanning collection, (which received special-edition, limited release on June 14, 2013), was released globally on March 17, 2014.
-During September 2014 she released a series of music-movie mashups collectively titled 16 Songs.
+During September 2014, she released a series of music-movie mashups collectively titled 16 Songs.
 Souling, an album of traditional carols performed a cappella was released on November 2, 2014.
 On December 2, 2014, Crowe's Newfoundland Vinyl II album was released.
 As with the first volume of this title, curated from a theatre production for which the artist serves as musical director, this collection features songs created in Newfoundland and Labrador along with several folk songs that have traveled to Atlantic Canada from overseas.

 Sylvan Hour was released on May 5, 2015.
 This album comprises songs recorded, solo, by Allison Crowe in a log-home located on Salt Spring Island, Canada.
 The thirteen tracks mix piano and guitar with vocals.
 In late 2015 she released a pair of albums: Newfoundland Vinyl 3 and Souling (Bonus Tracks Edition) - the latter being an expanded version of her 2014 album Souling.
 A band recording project completed in Winter 2015 was slated for release in 2016 as a double-CD set Introducing / Heirs & Grievances.
 This double-album was released digitally worldwide on March 22 and in physical, CD, format on May 22, 2016.

 A live concert of Allison Crowe's quintet recorded at the LSPU (Longshoremen's Protective Union) Hall in St. John's, NL has been released (on April 3, 2018) as a pair of albums, Welcome to Us Acts 1 (guitar and fiddle songs) and 2 (piano songs).
 (This double, live, release evolved from plans for the song-track Rare Birds to be released on a single, studio, album.)
-Also in 2018 Crowe released a solo album, Newfoundland Vinyl IV.
+Also in 2018, Crowe released a solo album, Newfoundland Vinyl IV.

-Full band releases in 2020 are titled Pillars and Six More Songs.
+Crowe's full band releases in 2020 are titled Pillars and Six More Songs.